 Those are sentiments shared by Laurie Grindle, Dryden project manager for the abort test booster.

-"I'm honored to have had the opportunity to work with such an amazing team and hope to continue to do so for an ascent-abort flight.
+The Orion test module comes to a rest at the conclusion of the research flight.
+(NASA Photo) "I'm honored to have had the opportunity to work with such an amazing team and hope to continue to do so for an ascent-abort flight.
 Dryden got involved in this project in 2005, but for most of the team it all started with the first kickoff meeting we had in [room] 113A in January 2006.
 It's been a long road and often an uphill battle, but the team persevered and accomplished a lot with PA-1.
 They should be very proud," she said.